alexbevi/alexbevi.github.com/source/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

 2016-01-29T21:06:05.725-0500 I -        [initandlisten] Fatal Assertion 28558
 ```

 Aw crap.
 I could not for the life of me get the node back up and running.
 Since this was a replica-set member, I thought maybe if I just copied the failing file from the (working) primary it would just work.
-Apparently that's not the way MongoDb or WiredTiger works :P. Back to the drawing board.
+Apparently that's not the way MongoDB or WiredTiger works :P. Back to the drawing board.

 <!-- more -->

 I could see that my data directory contained a bunch of `collection-*.wt` and `index-*.wt` files, so I assumed these were the WiredTiger collection and index files.
 These are binary files so `grep`-ing didn't help me identify the collection I needed.

-I wanted to next see if I could just copy the collection's backing file directly to a new (working) MongoDb installation, so I started up a new `mongod`, created a new collection with a document in it, then copied over any `collection-*.wt` file to see what would happen.
+I wanted to next see if I could just copy the collection's backing file directly to a new (working) MongoDB installation, so I started up a new `mongod`, created a new collection with a document in it, then copied over any `collection-*.wt` file to see what would happen.

 Guess what ... didn't work.

 **Identify the WiredTiger collection's backing file**

-Since we had access to a working node, plus the collection hadn't been droped (just purged), I thought maybe the files on each node would be the same.
+Since we had access to a working node, plus the collection hadn't been dropped (just purged), I thought maybe the files on each node would be the same.
 I logged into the primary via the shell to get some info from my collection.

 ```
 db.getCollection('borkedCollection').stats()